-Upcoming Events 4-H Inventgenuity/LittleBits Head of Lakes Fair Jr. 4-H Camp June 12-16 July 11-16 July 28-30 FoodWlse Summer School visits Superior Housing Authority Gardening Transitional Housing Early Head Start Food Pantry June-August May-June June/July June/July June-August CNRED Social Media Workshop Workforce Issues Roundtable June 7 June 14 Agriculture/Horticulture Superior Housing Authority Gardening May-June Community and Economic Development UW-Extension, Bringing Evidence Based Strategies Locally and Abroad In May, I experienced my first international volunteer opportunity, something that many of my fellow UW-Extension educators have done when they can link the volunteer work to their academic work.
+Upcoming Events 4-H Inventgenuity/LittleBits Head of Lakes Fair Jr. 4-H Camp June 12-16 July 11-16 July 28-30 FoodWise Summer School visits Superior Housing Authority Gardening Transitional Housing Early Head Start Food Pantry June-August May-June June/July June/July June-August CNRED Social Media Workshop Workforce Issues Roundtable June 7 June 14 Agriculture/Horticulture Superior Housing Authority Gardening May-June An EEO/AA employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+Any person requiring special accommodations for attending Douglas County UW-Extension programs should contact 715-395-1363 in advance of scheduled programs so that appropriate arrangements can be made.
+Community and Economic Development UW-Extension, Bringing Evidence Based Strategies Locally and Abroad In May, I experienced my first international volunteer opportunity, something that many of my fellow UW-Extension educators have done when they can link the volunteer work to their academic work.
 While I goat, and/or chickens), aquaculture have traveled extensively on my own, farms where they fish farm (tilapia, this was the first time I volunteered on a trip.
 This opportunity was presented by USAID grant recipient Winrock International through the Farmer-to-Farmer Program.
 I traveled to Bangladesh in May for 18-days, where I worked with the Department of Youth Development, part of the Ministry of Youth and Sports.
 The project I was assigned was to work with this department to conduct a needs assessment of current technical training, and to propose a curriculum for entrepreneurship training.
 In my first week in Bangladesh, my hosts took me to Youth Training Centers in Dhaka, Jessore, Rangpur, and Khulna.
 During these stops we visited technical training centers operated by the Ministry, where training in agriculture and agribusiness, fabrics production, modern office systems, air conditioning repair, and other technical fields is offered.
-Unfortunately, the Bengali economy cannot keep up with the 160+ million population in the area of job creation. seminar to 14 senior trainers of the The Department of Youth Development is placing an increasing emphasis on self-employment and entrepreneurship as an alternative to employment.
+Unfortunately, the Bengali economy cannot keep up with the 160+ million needs.
+I then conducted a two-day population in the area of job creation. seminar to 14 senior trainers of the The Department of Youth Development is placing an increasing emphasis on self-employment and entrepreneurship as an alternative to employment.
 In addition to the training centers, we also visited entrepreneurs at each location that received technical training and then started a business.
 Some of these entrepreneurs started their businesses with family property and money, others accessed Department of Youth Development loans, repayable within 24-months for amounts up to 50,000 Bengali Taka (or about \$620).
 These entrepreneurs started farms (dairy, prawn, carp, and/or catfish), and fabrics & handicraft businesses.
-Some of these businesses are operated only by family members, others are contributing jobs to the Bangladesh economy, Following these visits, I completed a proposed 2-week / 80-hour entrepreneurship training curriculum. curriculum to Bengali, so the training I presented an overview of this curriculum to Anwarul Karim, Director General, Department of Youth Development, Ministry of Youth & Sports; and his senior
+Some of these businesses are operated only by family members, others are contributing jobs to the Bangladesh economy, Following these visits, I completed a proposed 2-week / 80-hour I presented an overview of this curriculum to Anwarul Karim, Director General, Department of Youth Development, Ministry of Youth & Sports; and his senior

 James with Anwarul Karim, Director General, Department of Youth Development, Ministry of Youth & Sports leadership team of youth trainers and many opportunities to learn about educators.
 Following feedback from the Director General and staff, I made forget.
-Now that I am back, I am necessary revisions that met their needs.
-I then conducted a two-day
+Now that I am back, I am necessary revisions that met their